Taraxa-project/taraxa-node/documentation/README.md

 These program print their results to standard output.
 You can use programs described in ledger operations to store transactions and votes permanently.

+* to send coins from account A to account B:
+  * A runs `create_send` giving it address of B
+  * B runs `create_receive` giving it hash of above send
+* to vote for a transactionwith your balance, in order to resolve conflicts, run `create_transient_vote` giving it hash of your candidate

 ## Ledger operations

 Programs [add_transaction](add_transaction.md) and [replace_transaction](replace_transaction.md)
 are used to create a persistend ledger of transactions and votes created by various create_* programs. replace_transaction does everything that add_transaction can do.

+* to validate a transaction and add it to local storage run `add_transaction` giving it the transaction, path to local ledger and other info
+* to replace a transaction in local storage with another one that has more votes run `replace_transaction` giving it the new transaction, path to local ledger, etc.
+  * you can vote for transactions with `create_transient_vote` and add the vote to local ledger with `add_vote`

 ## Payload serialization (smart contracts)